Gigi-Pons/Recursion/README.md

 # recursion

+## Multiple algorithms using recursion.

-## Find first index
+## firstIndex
-Finds the first position in the array where the given value is found.
-Regardless of whether it is repeated more than once in the array.
+Finds the value in the array and returns the first index of where it was found.

+##palindrome
+Takes in an array and recursively checks if it is a palindrome or not.

+##storeNum
+Takes in an array and stores the value provided by the user in an array and in a vector.